Christianity and abortion: Protestant denominations

 In the twentieth century, the debate over the morality of abortion became one of several issues which divided and continue to divide Protestantism.
 Thus, Protestant views on abortion vary considerably with Protestants to be found in both the "anti-abortion" and "abortion-rights" camps.
-Conservative Protestants tend to be anti-abortion whereas "mainline" Protestants lean towards an abortion-rights stance.
-The Black Protestant community is strongly pro-choice, with 56 percent supporting legal access to abortion in all or most cases vs. 35 percent holding abortion should be illegal in all or most cases.
-However, among Black evangelicals support for legal access to abortion drops to 51 percent and rises to 67 percent among non-evangelical Black Protestants.
+Conservative Protestants tend to be anti-abortion whereas mainline Protestants lean towards an abortion-rights stance.
+The Black Protestant community is strongly pro-choice, with 71% supporting legal access to abortion in all or most cases, while only 25% believe abortion should be illegal in all or most cases.
+Black Protestant support for legal access to abortion has risen since the Dobbs decision, including 65% of Black evangelicals who support legal access to abortion and 80% of non-evangelical Black Protestants.